 Welcome To The H2H Era!
-Danone as a Bcorp
+Danone as a B Corp

-Faber fully embodies the role of the corporate activist , when he declares that he wants to be a promoter of a “Food Revolution” and urges the industry to join a “movement” that aims to “the adoption of healthier products and of sustainable eating habits “ .
+Faber fully embodies the role of the corporate activist when he declares that he wants to be a promoter of a “food revolution” and urges the industry to join a “movement” that aims for “the adoption of healthier products and of sustainable eating habits “ .

-“Food sovereignty for us means giving up control and restoring power to people, and how credible would we be to tell our consumers if we didn’t start with our employees?” , Faber asks.
+“Food sovereignty for us means giving up control and restoring power to people, and how credible would we be to tell our consumers if we didn’t start with our employees?”
+Faber asks.

-To be credible as a ‘brand activist’, all stakeholders, starting with employees, should embody the values of the company and its ideology.
+To be credible as a ‘brand activist,’ all stakeholders, starting with employees, should embody the values of the company and its ideology.
 “The purpose can become marginal if you don’t work at it.
 Therefore, it is essential to give people the responsibility to make the brand responsible for its goals and philosophy.”

-The new era of ‘people powered brands’ is no longer just a consumer at the center program, but a paradigmatic transformation from Business-to-Consumer to Human-to-Human (from B2C to H2H).
+The new era of ‘people powered brands’ is no longer just a consumer at the center program but a paradigmatic transformation from Business-to-Consumer to Human-to-Human (from B2C to H2H).

-Here’s how the ‘legal person’ can become a ‘natural person’: through the hundreds of faces, personalities, dreams that constitute the ‘workforce’ of every business reality.
-Bryan Kramer, who first used the expression H2H, says “Businesses do not have emotion.
+The ‘legal person’ can become a ‘natural person’ through the hundreds of faces, personalities, and dreams that constitute the ‘workforce’ of every business reality.
+Bryan Kramer, who first used the expression H2H, said, “Businesses do not have emotion.
 People do.
 People want to be part of something bigger than themselves.
 People want to feel something.
-People want to be included It is not just a ‘social media’ strategy where it is sufficient to show the team behind the product and the magic is done.
-No. All human resources must be involved and treated as Resources, and Humans.
+People want to be included.”
+It is not just a ‘social media’ strategy in which it is sufficient to show the team behind the product and the magic is done.
+No. All human resources must be involved and treated as resources and humans.
 One of the biggest mistakes you can make is investing huge budgets in campaigns to activate your customers and not invest effectively in internal communication, making little effort to tell your story and your progress within the company.
 Showing the social impact that the company is having can be highly effective when it is measurable and closely linked to the company’s operations.

 The whole concept behind food sovereignty is for us to surrender control and give the power back to people, and how credible would it be to say to our consumers if we don’t start with our employees? “